-Deltech is a family and woman owned small business incorporated in 1968.
+Deltech is a family owned small business incorporated in 1968.
 The late Calvin L. Stevenson, one of Deltech’s founders, is pictured.
 Members of the Stevenson family are part of the day-to-day operations in management, sales, engineering, and production.

 Deltech has always made its home in Denver, and is today located in a new facility designed specifically to optimize our manufacturing processes.
 We have the space and equipment to build even the largest and most complex of high temperature resistance furnaces.